Resources

 Fighting Blindness Canada (FBC): To lead the fight against blindness by advancing retinal disease research, education and public awareness.

-George Brown College – Intervenor for Deafblind Persons Program: The Intervenor for Deafblind Persons program enables students to learn how to work with people who have a combined loss of vision and hearing.
+George Brown College – Deafblind & Intervenor Studies Program: The Intervenor for Deafblind Persons program enables students to learn how to work with people who have a combined loss of vision and hearing.

 Helen Keller National Centre: A residential training centre located in New York State.
 Giving people who are deaf-blind the tools to live, work and thrive in the communities of their choice.